PinkDiamond1/docs-24/docs/starlark/reference.md

 ### remove_service

-The `remove_service` instruction allows you to remove a function from the enclave in which the instruction executes in.
+The `remove_service` instruction allows you to remove a service from the enclave in which the instruction executes in.

 ```py
 remove_service(